kubernetes/kubectl/cmd/kinflate/README.md

 # kinflate

+BLAH

 _TODO: flesh out this placeholder documentation_

 `kinflate` is a kubernetes cluster configuration utility, a prototype of ideas discussed in [this doc][DAM].

 It accepts one or more file system path arguments, reads the content thereof, and emits kubernetes [resource] yaml to stdout, suitable for piping into [kubectl] for [declarative] application to a kubernetes cluster.